This thread is for anyone working on personal projects to share their progress, and hold themselves somewhat accountable to a group of peers.

 Hence, there are several filters a prospective author must pass through:

 So it's not the case that an agent has to read hundreds of full manuscripts every year, adding up to several million words.
-If an agent receives 500 submissions, he might only bother reading the excerpts of 50 of them (5,000 words x 100 = 250,000 words), with the rest getting rejected on the basis of a weak query or synopsis.
+If an agent receives 500 submissions, he might only bother reading the excerpts of 50 of them (5,000 words x 50 = 250,000 words), with the rest getting rejected on the basis of a weak query or synopsis.
 Of the 50 excerpts he reads, he might only request 10 full manuscripts (10 x 75,000 = 750,000 words).
 So at most he's only reading a million words of prose a year (and he might well decide to pass halfway through the excerpt or the full manuscript).
-A million words of prose in one year is very doable: assuming 261 business days in a year, a million words a year is 3,831 words a day, or roughly 15 pages.
+A million words of prose in one year is very doable: assuming 261 business days in a year, that's 3,831 words a day, or roughly 15 pages.
 Last year I read at least 9,164 pages: assuming ~250 words a page, that's 2.3 million words, and that was for pleasure, not my day job.

 I've heard that January is a bad time to query, precisely because agents know a lot of people have just finished polishing up their NaNoWriMo novels and are sending them out.
 Don't know how true that is.